Custom Queries

 };

-// We assume that token was already fetched and stored in the `token` variable.
+// We assume that the token was already fetched and stored in the `token` variable.

 customHeaders: { Authorization: `Bearer ${token}` },